Challenging Questions People Ask

 - Why is either of these important to determining whether God created the earth in seven literal days or seven eras?

-- ANSWER: Directly related to God creating the heavens and the earth, practically-speaking, they are not.
-However, often drawn into the argument about creation is the “young earth” versus “old earth” argument, one supported by the Genesis record and the other by various forms of dating approaches.
+- ANSWER: In terms of their relevance to God’s creation of the heavens and the earth, they are not important.
+However, often drawn into the argument about creation is the "young earth" versus "old earth" argument, one supported by the Genesis record and the other by various forms of dating approaches.

 - What are the shortcomings of these measurements?

 - ANSWER: Primarily the assumptions that they are based on.
 For example, Carbon 14 Dating assumes that an equal amount of C-12 and C-14 are and have always been present; when, in fact, science has proven that not to be the case.
-The magnetic field of the earth has not always been constant, but is indeed getting weaker, letting in greater amounts of cosmic rays and generating more C-14 than would have existed even 10,000 years ago.
-Dr. Libby, developer of the process even acknowledged a shortcoming in his assumption: specifically,that it should take only 30,000 years to achieve equilibrium, or steady state, for C-14.
-Yet today, a steady state has still not occurred, while Carbon Dating attests that thousands -- and even millions -- of years have gone by since the earth was created.
+The magnetic field of the earth has not always been constant, but is indeed getting weaker, thus letting in greater amounts of cosmic rays and generating more C-14 than would have existed even 10,000 years ago.
+Dr. Libby, developer of the process even acknowledged a shortcoming in his assumption: specifically, that it should take only 30,000 years to achieve equilibrium, or steady state, for C-14.
+Yet today, a steady state has still not been achieved, while Carbon Dating attests that thousands, and even millions, of years have passed since the earth was created.
 How can this be true if we evidently haven’t even amassed the 30,000 years to achieve equilibrium?
-The bottom line is that all radiometric dating approaches are based on assumptions about events that may, or may not, have actuallt happened in the past.
+The bottom line is that all radiometric dating approaches are based on assumptions about events that may, or may not, have actually happened in the past.

 - ANSWER: While it is a popular notion that large gorges and canyons came about as the result of long periods of erosion by rushing waters, as evidenced by the many layers of rock and strata seen on the exposed canyon walls; it turns out that canyons can be created in six days and even less.
 For example, the many strata of geological material often pointed to as "millions of years old" were formed in a single day by the violent eruption of Mount St. Helens.
 In another example, the Burlingame Canyon was formed in about six days as the result of massive flooding.